aappleby/metron/docs/TemporalLogic.md

 endmodule
 ```

-(If you know Verilog, I apologize for this example)
+(If you know Verilog, I apologize for the pain this example is causing you)

 However, again, the two implementations do not match up.
 The C++ version is well-defined, if a bit pointless.
 The Verilog version won't even compile.
 In Verilog-land, the "always_comb" statement causes "set_wire_2" and "set_wire_3" to happen _continuously_ and _simultaneously_.
 What should the value of wire_out be if it is simultaneously set to 2 and 3?
 There's no good answer, so the Verilog compiler reports an error.